rowanthorpe/taskwrangle/README.md

 usage is covered.
 I will add appropriate copyright-header for that content if/when I receive a clearer answer about that.

-Picotask is distributed under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) version 3 or greater.
+Taskwrangle is distributed under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) version 3 or greater.

 Installation
 ------------

-Copy `conf/picotask.l.template` to `conf/picotask.l` and edit the copied file to suit your needs, then run `./install.sh`.
+Copy `conf/taskwrangle.l.template` to `conf/taskwrangle.l` and edit the copied file to suit your needs, then run `./install.sh`.
 To toggle un/install-mode or customize installation locations use flags (see `./install.sh -h` for details) or for greater control edit `./install.sh` directly.

 Rationale
 ---------